-The UCO was informed by the service users and relatives interviewed that there were no concerns regarding timekeeping, rushed care or missed calls.
-No issues regarding communication between the service users, relatives and the agency staff were raised with the UCO.
-All of the service users and relatives interviewed by the UCO confirmed that they had been visited by a Physiotherapist or Occupational Therapist to discuss their care and ensure their satisfaction with the service.
+The UCO was informed by the service users interviewed that there were no concerns regarding timekeeping, rushed care or missed calls.
+No issues regarding communication between the service users and the agency staff were raised with the UCO.
+All of the service users interviewed by the UCO confirmed that they had been visited by an Occupational Therapist to discuss their care and ensure their satisfaction with the service.

-Examples of some of the comments made by service users or their relatives are listed below:
+Examples of some of the comments made by service users are listed below: